mVax-app/mVax/doc/App Maintenance.md

 ## Key Stores

 Key Stores store APK signing keys that are used to digitally sign the app for distribution under a `release` build variant.
+See the [README](../README.md) for full instructions on how to sign a release variant of mVax.

 ### Development Key Store
 * Path: `keystores/development_key_store`